smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 }
 ```

-The implementations of `Handler` in `axum` and `smithy-rs` follow a similar pattern - convert `http::Request` into the closures input, run the closure, convert the output of the closure to `http::Response`.
+The implementations of `Handler` in `axum` and `smithy-rs` follow a similar pattern - convert `http::Request` into the closure's input, run the closure, convert the output of the closure to `http::Response`.

 In `smithy-rs` we do not need a notion of "extractor", that role is fulfilled by the model, including HTTP binding traits.
 In `smithy-rs` the `http::Request` decomposition is determined by the Smithy model and the service protocol, whereas in `axum` it's defined by the handlers signature.
 In `smithy-rs` the only remaining degree of freedom in the signature of the handler is whether or not state is included.

-Dual to `FromRequest` is the [axum::response::IntoResponse](https://docs.rs/axum/latest/axum/response/trait.IntoResponse.html) trait, this plays the role of converting the output of the handler to `http::Response`.
-Again, the difference between `axum` and `smithy-rs` is that `smithy-rs` has the conversion from `{Operation}Output` to `http::Response` specified by the Smithy model, whereas `axum` the customer is free to specify a return type which implements `axum::response::IntoResponse`.
+Dual to `FromRequest` is the [axum::response::IntoResponse](https://docs.rs/axum/latest/axum/response/trait.IntoResponse.html) trait.
+This plays the role of converting the output of the handler to `http::Response`.
+Again, the difference between `axum` and `smithy-rs` is that `smithy-rs` has the conversion from `{Operation}Output` to `http::Response` specified by the Smithy model, whereas in `axum` the customer is free to specify a return type which implements `axum::response::IntoResponse`.

 #### Routing